Best French Toast Recipe (Pain Perdu)

 How To Make French Toast

-Are to ready to make mind-blowing and Easy French Toast Recipe?
+Are you ready to make a mind-blowing and easy breakfast recipe?
 Ok, good!

 - Preheat the oven.
-This helps keep the first batches warm, and “finishes off” the french toast.
+This helps keep the first batches warm, and “finishes off” this recipe’s cooking.

 - Whisk.
-Mix the half & half, egg yolks, sugar, vanilla, and salt together.
+Mix the half & half, egg yolks, sugar, vanilla, and salt together in a shallow dish/bowl.

 - Cut.
 Slice a brioche loaf into 1 inch slices.
 The bread can be fresh or stale.
 Contrary to popular belief, you do not have to use day-old bread.